nodemcu/nodemcu-firmware/docs/nodemcu-lrm.md

 -  The environment support has changed from Lua 5.1 to 5.3.
 We suggest that modules either avoid using these API calls or accept that the source will require version variants.

-  -  The corountine yield / resume API support has changed in Lua 5.3 to support yield and resume across C function calls.
+  -  The coroutine yield / resume API support has changed in Lua 5.3 to support yield and resume across C function calls.
 We suggest that modules either avoid using these API calls or accept that the source will require version variants.